 Air emissions.
 The federal Clean Air Act and comparable state laws restrict the emission of air pollutants from many sources through air emissions permitting programs and also impose various monitoring and reporting requirements.
 These laws and regulations may require Enduro to obtain pre-approval for the construction or modification of certain projects or facilities expected to produce or significantly increase air emissions, obtain and strictly comply with stringent air emissions permit requirements or incur development expenses to install and utilize specific equipment or technologies to control emissions.
 On January 14, 2015, the White House announced a goal to reduce methane emissions from the oil and gas sector by 40-45% from 2012 emission levels by 2025.
-That same day and in support of the effort, EPA announced that it will release a proposed rule in the summer of 2015 that will directly regulate methane emissions from new sources in the oil and gas industry and target ozone-forming pollutants from existing sources in areas that do not meet federal ozone health standards.
+On August 18, 2015, EPA released a proposed rule to directly regulate methane emissions from new sources in the oil and gas industry and target ozone-forming pollutants from existing sources in areas that do not meet federal ozone health standards.
 These requirements could increase the costs of development and production, reducing the profits available to the Trust and potentially impairing the economic development of the Underlying Properties.
 Obtaining permits has the potential to delay the development of oil and natural gas projects.
 Federal and state regulatory agencies may impose administrative, civil and criminal penalties for non-compliance with air permits or other requirements of the federal Clean Air Act and associated state laws and regulations.

 Climate change.
 Recent scientific studies have suggested that emissions of certain gases, commonly referred to as "greenhouse gases" or "GHGs," and including carbon dioxide and methane, may be contributing to warming of the Earth's atmosphere.
 In response to the scientific studies, international negotiations to address climate change have occurred.
-The United Nations Framework Convention on Climate Change, also known as the "Kyoto Protocol," which set binding emission targets for developed countries (but was never ratified by the United States), was nominally extended past its expiration date of December 2012 with a requirement for a new legal construct to be put into place by 2015.
+In December 2015, the United States participated in the 21st Conference of the Parties of the United Nations Framework Convention on Climate Change in Paris, France.
+The Paris Agreement (adopted at the conference) calls for nations to undertake efforts with respect to global temperatures and GHG emissions.
+If ratified, the Paris Agreement will take effect in 2020.